Mission Davidson: In Cairo

-At the same time, SOE officers went to Canada to recruit mission volunteers among Yugoslav emigrants.
+At the same time, SOE officers travelled to Canada to recruit mission volunteers among Yugoslav emigrants.
 The rumours about an active Partisan resistance movement continued as well as an inexplicable presence of numerous German divisions, desperately needed on the Eastern Front, stuck in parts of the country not known for any recognised opposition.
 It became clear that there was much fighting on the ground.
 By January 1943, intercepted and decoded German Military Security Service (SD) radio signals detailed continuous fighting between the Partisans and the Germans.

 One SD unit advised another that a strong partisan force was concentrated on the Foča-Kalinovik road and chetniks were being called to reinforce a German operation against them.
 Another unit appealed for help against partisans who were preparing an offensive from the direction of the Glamoč mountain.
 A third SD unit at Banja Luka warned of new partisan brigades in action against German units between Jajce and Kotor Varoš.
 A fourth indicated the location, as the SD thought, of partisan headquarters in Croatia.
 And so on and on, detail piling upon detail.